sourcegraph/handbook/content/departments/ce-support/support/process/case-reviews.md

 - Receives two (2) self + manager reviews each month.
 - Gets coached to become more aware of their impact and level up their case reviews skills.

-## Putting it all together

-The long-term (ongoing) outcome of having both these practices in place would be that each application engineer would receive a minimum of four (4) peer reviews (two for a start) and two (2) self-review and manager reviews each month.
-This, I believe would set the team up nicely to achieve [Key Result 1](../strategy-goals/FY22Q4-OKR-Plan.md#kr1) from our FY22Q4 [OKRs](../strategy-goals/FY22Q4-OKR-Plan.md).